-EC-2.7 Leverage local and regionally recognized and coordinated communications systems such as the Compact Newsletter, local government newsletters, social media, print media, radio, television, e-blasts and messages through communications channels of community-based organizations to notify community members of upcoming
+EC-2.7 Leverage local and regionally recognized and coordinated communications systems such as the Compact Newsletter, local government newsletters, social media, print media, radio, television, e-blasts and messages through communications channels of community-based organizations to notify community members of upcoming projects, programs and opportunities for engagement.

-- EC-2.8 Utilize visual arts, signage, installations and participatory events to creatively communicate the localized impacts of climate change and avenues for community action, such as the Miami-Dade County's Climate of Art yearly event and the High Water Line Storm Drain public art campaign. - EC-2.9 Design public outreach and messages in a mixture of media, including non-written forms such as verbal videos or graphic signage.
-Conduct outreach and provide education for varying abilities and in multiple languages, and provide interpreters at public meetings and workshops to engage diverse audiences. - EC-2.10 Measure the impact of the communication methods through pre- and post- communication campaigns, outreach and engagement surveys.
-Track the number of people engaged and the type of engagement such as social media, in-person outreach or virtual.
+EC-2.8 Utilize visual arts, signage, installations and participatory events to creatively communicate the localized impacts of climate change and avenues for community action, such as the Miami-Dade County's Climate of Art yearly event and the High Water Line Storm Drain public art campaign.